fempire/resources/README.md

 codebar is a charity that facilitates the growth of a diverse tech community by running free regular programming workshops for minority groups in tech.
 They offer coaches, events, tutorials, and a [blog](https://codebar.medium.com/) that highlights many women in tech.

-- Topics: Education, Blog, Mentorship, Volunteer
+- Topics: Blog, Education, Mentorship, Volunteer

 #### [Coding For Her](https://codingforher.com/)

 Coding For Her is dedicated to inviting girls and women to the world of technology through their resources and workshop classes.
 They aim to help aspiring female coders and entrepreneurs to learn digital software and website-building through casual, friendly, and intimate workshops.

-- Topics: Education, Blog
+- Topics: Blog, Education

 #### [Girl Develop It](https://girldevelopit.com/)